LoginRadius/engineering-portal/content/blog/login-with-facebook/index.md

 In this article, I will explain how you can implement **“Log in with Facebook”**  on your website or mobile app in a very easy manner.

-Facebook work on the OAuth2 protocol and most of the social providers like Facebook, Google, Microsoft, Linkedin are supporting OAuth2.
+Facebook work on the OAuth 2.0 protocol and most of the social providers like Facebook, Google, Microsoft, Linkedin are supporting OAuth 2.0.
 Refer to this article [Getting Started with OAuth 2.0](https://www.loginradius.com/engineering/blog/oauth2/) to know about OAuth flow.

 ### Create Your Facebook Login App
 Here you can find the complete step by step guide to create your Facebook Login App.

 #### Step 1
 Go to [Facebook Developer](https://developers.facebook.com) and log in using your Facebook credentials.

 **NOTE**: Please do not log in using a business account as Facebook will not allow you to create an app if you do so.

 ![Facebook Login](loginadius-facebook-img1.png)